dcgza3326VictoriaRamos/mon/README.md

 Improved user interface design - update 1
 Added detailed comments for clarity - 670
-Added new feature for better user experience - build 844
+Added new feature for better user experience - build 844 Updated README with new instructions - build 484